Key takeaways

 Cold or flu-like symptoms

 If you are experiencing any of these symptoms, resting and staying well hydrated will help, says Dr. Dasgupta.
-However, note that if you are experiencing any symptoms that are difficult to manage or that don’t respond to at-home treatments, you should not hesitate to reach out to your doctor.
+However, if you are experiencing any symptoms that are difficult to manage or don’t respond to at-home treatments, don’t hesitate to reach out to your doctor.

 Allergic reactions

-While rare, if you experience symptoms like rash, itching, or difficulty breathing, you should seek medical attention immediately, Dr. Mandal says.
+While rare, if you experience symptoms such as a rash, itching, or difficulty breathing, you should seek medical attention immediately, Dr. Mandal says.
 “Your provider may recommend discontinuing the medication and provide appropriate treatment for the reaction, such as antihistamines or corticosteroids,” she says.

 Bottom line: Is Repatha safe?